Head of School Address

 Ezio Crescenzi, Board Secretary is the Managing Director of the Crescenzi Consulting Group, an educational consulting company that helps transform good schools into great schools.
 Previously, Ezio was the Head of School at The York School in Toronto.
 The York School was the first International Baccalaureate world school in Canada accredited to offer the IB curriculum from kindergarten through to university entrance.
 While at The York School, Ezio was able to create a new Junior School in the Heart of Toronto by building a new Lower School and significantly renovating the Upper School.
 Before that, he was the founding principal of three new public Catholic secondary schools in the Dufferin-Peel Catholic District School Board.
 His last high school (Gonzaga) in Dufferin-Peel was a unique partnership with the City of Mississauga.
 This school has some of the best facilities of any school in Ontario.
 As well, Gonzaga was usually in the top ten schools in the province on Provincial math and literacy tests.
 Ezio retired from the Dufferin- Peel Board in 2006, shortly after he was awarded the Catholic Principal of the Year award by the Catholic Principals Council of Ontario.
 Ezio has been very active in the community.
 He served for many years on the Board of Directors of Peel Family Services, a not for profit agency of the United Way.
 He brings excellent skills in a variety of areas key to a successful not for profit school, including strategic planning, marketing, management, staffing, financial management and advancement.

 Colleen Fulkerson, Board Chair serves as the Felician Sisters’ designate on the HNMCS.
-In her professional responsibility to the Felician Sisters of North America, she serves as a liaison between the Felician Sisters, and several of their early childhood and secondary education ministries in North America.
+In her professional responsibility to the Felician Sisters of North America, she serves as a liaison between the Felician Sisters, and several of their ministries in North America.
 She provides expertise in the areas of educational administration, strategy, and supervision.
-Colleen guides and supports ministry leaders on all areas as related to Canon Law, including, but not limited to Mission Integration, Strategic Governance, Operational Leadership, Financial Viability, and Corporate Responsibility.
+Colleen guides and supports ministry leaders on all areas as related to governance and operations.
 Colleen has experience as a teacher, department chair, Curriculum and Assessment Director, professional development leader, and has experience both opening and closing schools as well as turning around underperforming K-12 schools in some of the most socioeconomically disadvantaged areas in Chicago.
+Colleen taught for eleven years at a Felician-sponsored high school in Chicago, Illinois, USA.

 Diane Richards, Board Vice Chair is an Independent Education Professional and former Secondary School Principal.
 Most recently, she was the Principal of the Independent Learning Center, the Ministry of Education's long distance education provider.
 She’s served as a Coach, working with secondary school principals and administrators as part of the Principals Council of Ontario.
 Diane retired from the Dufferin-Peel Catholic District School board where she was Principal of Adult and Continuing Education.
 She served as the first lay principal of Holy Name of Mary and brings a strong familiarity with the Felician Sisters and their mission as well as a robust background in school administration, academic excellence, and professional development.